Consensys/doc.rollups/docs/HowTo/Monitoring.md

 You can store these metrics in a Prometheus time-series database for further analysis.

-Prometheus integrates well with the open source dashboard editor [Grafana](#grafana) to allow for easy creation of dashboards to visualize the data being captured from ConsenSys Rollups.
+Prometheus integrates with the open source dashboard editor [Grafana](#grafana) that allows creation of dashboards to visualize the data being captured from ConsenSys Rollups.

 ### Prometheus